 The Ndutu & Mara Camps are actually the same camp in two different locations.
 The Ndutu Camp is set up in the southern Serengeti between December and March, and the Mara Camp is in the northern Serengeti between July and October.

-Best Lodges in the Serengeti – Southern Region:
+Best Lodges In The Serengeti – Southern Region:

 Serena Lodge

 At the Serengeti Serena Safari Lodge in the Central Serengeti, you can expect a truly unique hotel experience.
 Nestled into a tree-lined ridge, the unique local architecture features individual stone huts with thatched roofs called “rondavels.”
 Each one is individual, meaning you have no neighbours aside from a few roaming wildebeests that may pass by in the grasslands.
+In fact, this might be the best place to be if watching the wildebeest migration is on your bucket list.

 Best Lodges in the Serengeti